2008 United States presidential election in North Dakota: Predictions

 There were 16 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day:

 Polling

 Pre-election polls showed a complete toss up.
-The final 3 polls averaged gave Obama leading 45% to 44%, leaving a lot of undecided voters.
+The final three polls averaged gave Obama leading 45% to 44%, leaving a lot of undecided voters.

 Fundraising

 John McCain raised a total of $184,405 in the state.
 Barack Obama raised $191,551.

 Advertising and visits

 Obama and his interest groups spent $448,361.
 McCain and his interest groups spent $71,972.
 Obama visited the state once, in Fargo, North Dakota, while the Republican ticket didn't visit the state once.

 Analysis

 North Dakota has been considered a reliably red state for the past 40 years, having voted for the Republican presidential nominee of every election since 1968.
 In 2008, however, polls taken before September surprisingly showed the two candidates running neck-to-neck.
 While the polls varied throughout the campaign, McCain's selection of the socially conservative Governor Sarah Palin of Alaska as his vice presidential running mate played well in North Dakota, a state that has the lowest percentage of nonreligious citizens in the country.
-After Palin joined the ticket in late August, McCain then took a double digit lead in the state until October, when polling once again showed a close race between the two candidates in the Peace Garden State.
+After Palin joined the ticket in late August, McCain then took a double digit lead in the state until October, when polling once again showed a close race between the two candidates in North Dakota.

 On Election Day 2008, however, McCain captured North Dakota by a fairly safe margin of approximately 8.65 points, despite the latest polling showing him just one point ahead of Obama.
 Still, the statewide result was significantly closer than in 2004 when Bush carried the state by a much larger margin of more than 27%.
 McCain did well throughout the western and central parts of the state, while Obama won the two majority Native American counties of Rolette (which has not voted Republican since Dwight D. Eisenhower in 1952) in the north and Sioux in the south by more than three-to-one.
 More significantly, Obama carried several normally Republican counties in the east including the most populous counties of Cass County (which contains the state's largest city of Fargo) and Grand Forks County (which includes the college town of Grand Forks).
-In these two largest counties in the state, Obama was the first Democratic victor since Lyndon Johnson in 1964, while in rock-ribbed Republican McIntosh County, Obama’s 37.79 percent constitutes the best performance by a Democrat since Franklin D. Roosevelt in 1936.
+In these two largest counties in the state, Obama was the first Democratic victor since Lyndon Johnson in 1964, while in rock-ribbed Republican and heavily German McIntosh County, Obama's 37.79 percent constitutes the best performance by a Democrat since Franklin D. Roosevelt in 1936.

-At the same time, popular incumbent Republican Governor John Hoeven was reelected to a second term in a landslide three-to-one victory over Democrat Tim Mathern and Independent DuWayne Hendrickson.
+At the same time, popular incumbent Republican Governor John Hoeven was reelected to a third term in a landslide three-to-one victory over Democrat Tim Mathern and Independent DuWayne Hendrickson.
 Hoeven received 74.44% of the vote while Mathern took in 23.53% and Hendrickson with the remaining 2.03%.
 Democrats, however, made gains at the state level, picking up three seats in the North Dakota House of Representatives and six seats in the North Dakota Senate.